Irritable Bowel Syndrome

 Website_PhotoJPG2.jpg (33002 bytes)Fast Facts on IBS: One in five people suffers from the frustrating symptoms of Irritable Bowel Syndrome (IBS).
 There is no simple answer--no pill, potion, or quick fix--that will cure IBS.
 But help is available.
 By understanding what causes IBS and by integrating mind, body, and spirit into the treatment plan, readers can achieve health and wellness.
 They can move from pain to peace, from helplessness to hopefulness, and from frustration to freedom.
 Tap into the body's powerful ability to heal: the interrelationships between mind, body, and spirit are the forces that shape many health issues, especially for those suffering painful symptoms for which medical science does not find a discernible cause.
 IBS problems are painful and embarrassing, yet medical tests often find nothing abnormal.
 Spirals of increasing pain and frustration can result.
 Empowering those who suffer from functional gastrointestinal pain, symptoms, and syndromes to heal themselves, Irritable Bowel Syndrome and the MindBodySpirit Connection--an all-new edition of the bestselling classic--offers wise counsel, medical insights, and a chance for people to lead lives of greater health and vitality.
 There is hope for those who suffer distressing symptoms.
 Using this guide, readers can learn comprehensive, step-by-step management techniques and connect with a mind-body-spirit protocol that works.

-Assorted Excerpts from Step 1
+Assorted Excerpts

 You always had it.